nicwortel/behat-unused-step-definitions-extension/README.md

 ### Filtering the results

-There projects when its important to avoid some step definitions to be detected.
+There are projects where it's important to avoid some step definitions to be detected.
 For instance, when a project wants to avoid scanning unused step definitions from the third-party packages/libraries and show only results from the custom code.
 The extension allows to configure a _regular expression_ filter in the `behat.yml` configuration file.
 The filter will only allow definitions whose context class name satisfies the regular expression:

 ```yaml
 default: